Zhang / Driel / Fan | Mechanics of Microelectronics | E-Book | sack.de

 Kopierschutz: 1 - PDF Watermark

-From a mechanical engineering point of view, Microelectronics and Microsystems are multi-scale in both geometric and time domains, multi-process, multi-functionality, multi-disciplinary, multi-material/interface, multi-damage and multi-failure mode.
-Their responses in manufacturing, assembling, qualification tests and application conditions are strongly nonlinear and stochastic.
-Mechanics of Microelectronics is extremely important and challenging, in terms of both industrial applications and academic research.
-Written by the leading experts with both profound knowledge and rich practical experience in advanced mechanics and microelectronics industry, this book aims to provide the cutting edge knowledge and solutions for various mechanical related problems, in a systematic way.
-It contains essential and detailed information about the state-of-the-art theories, methodologies, the way of working and real case studies.
+This book is written by leading experts with both profound knowledge and rich practical experience in advanced mechanics and the microelectronics industry essential for current and future development.
+It aims to provide the cutting edge knowledge and solutions for various mechanical related problems, in a systematic way.
+It contains important and detailed information about the state-of-the-art theories, methodologies, the way of working and real case studies.

 Zhang / Driel / Fan Mechanics of Microelectronics jetzt bestellen!